maruel/pre-commit-go/README.md

    1. Visit https://travis-ci.org and connect your github account (or whatever git host provider) to travis.
    2. Do the same via https://coveralls.io.
-   3. add a `.travis.yml` file to your repository and push it.
+   3. Add a `.travis.yml` file to your repository and push it.

 Sample `.travis.yml`: